 If your ex is found in contempt for violating the parenting plan—meaning that a judge formally reprimands them—you may wind up with benefits beyond simple assurances they’ll follow the plan.

 You may get additional time with your children to make up for missed visitations, holidays, or vacations.
-In some cases, since you almost certainly had to hire an attorney to represent you in enforcement proceedings, if the violations are deemed willful and intentional, they may have to cover a portion of your costs.
+In some cases, since you almost certainly had to hire an attorney to represent you in enforcement proceedings, if the violations are deemed willful and intentional, your ex may have to cover a portion of your costs.

 The most important part is obviously that you get your relationship with your kids back on track without interference, but these can be nice bonuses.